 The Crozer Pediatric Residency is a three-year program with six residents per year of training.
 Our mission is to give residents a strong foundation in pediatrics on which they can build a career in primary care or in a pediatric subspecialty.
-Our program includes experiences at Crozer and its surrounding community, and at the Children’s Hospital of Philadelphia (CHOP).
+Our program includes experiences at Crozer and its surrounding community and at Nemours/Alfred I. duPont Hospital for Children.

 The Crozer Experience

 Crozer-Chester Medical Center (CCMC) is a 300-bed not-for-profit tertiary-care teaching hospital that serves Delaware County, parts of northern Delaware, and southern New Jersey.
 Located on a beautiful 68-acre campus, the hospital is recognized for its regional burn center, its 40,000 square-foot Emergency Department, and its designation as a Level II trauma center.
 The patient population served includes a diverse mix of ethnic and socioeconomic backgrounds.

 The Pediatric facilities at Crozer feature a 23-bed inpatient unit, an 18-bassinet Level-III neonatal intensive care unit, and an emergency department with a separate pediatric section that sees approximately 15,000 children and adolescents annually.
 Crozer’s maternity center delivers over 2,000 babies a year that are cared for in the well baby nursery.
 The Nathan Speare Regional Burn Treatment Center receives pediatric and adolescent burn patients from the tri-state area.